esmBot/esmBot/docs/custom-commands.md

 The parameters available to your command consist of the following:

-- `this.client`: An instance of an Eris [`Client`](https://abal.moe/Eris/docs/Client), useful for getting info or performing lower-level communication with the Discord API.
+- `this.client`: An instance of an Oceanic [`Client`](https://docs.oceanic.ws/dev/classes/Client.Client.html), useful for getting info or performing lower-level communication with the Discord API.
 - `this.origOptions`: The raw options object provided to the command by the command handler.
 - `this.type`: The type of message that activated the command.
 Can be "classic" (a regular message) or "application" (slash/context menu commands).
-- `this.channel`: An Eris [`TextChannel`](https://abal.moe/Eris/docs/TextChannel) object of the channel that the command was run in, useful for getting info about a server and how to respond to a message.
+- `this.channel`: An Oceanic [`TextChannel`](https://docs.oceanic.ws/dev/classes/TextChannel.TextChannel.html) object of the channel that the command was run in, useful for getting info about a server and how to respond to a message.
+- `this.guild`: An Oceanic [`Guild`](https://docs.oceanic.ws/dev/classes/Guild.Guild.html) object of the guild that the command was run in.
+This is undefined in DMs.
-- `this.author`: An Eris [`User`](https://abal.moe/Eris/docs/User) object of the user who ran the command, or a [`Member`](https://abal.moe/Eris/docs/Member) object identical to `this.member` if run in a server as a slash command.
+- `this.author`: An Oceanic [`User`](https://docs.oceanic.ws/dev/classes/User.User.html) object of the user who ran the command, or a [`Member`](https://docs.oceanic.ws/dev/classes/Member.Member.html) object identical to `this.member` if run in a server as a slash command.
-- `this.member`: An Eris [`Member`](https://abal.moe/Eris/docs/Member) object of the server member who ran the command.
-When running the command outside of a server, this parameter is undefined when run as a "classic" command or a [`User`](https://abal.moe/Eris/docs/User) object identical to `this.author` when run as a slash command.
+- `this.member`: An Oceanic [`Member`](https://docs.oceanic.ws/dev/classes/Member.Member.html) object of the server member who ran the command.
+When running the command outside of a server, this parameter is undefined when run as a "classic" command or a [`User`](https://docs.oceanic.ws/dev/classes/User.User.html) object identical to `this.author` when run as a slash command.
 - `this.options`: When run as a "classic" command, this is an object of special arguments (e.g. `--argument=true`) passed to the command.
 These arguments are stored in a key/value format, so following the previous example, `this.options.argument` would return true.
 When run as a slash command, this is an object of every argument passed to the command.

 Some options are only available depending on the context/original message type, which can be checked with `this.type`.
 The options only available with "classic" messages are listed below:

-- `this.message`: An Eris [`Message`](https://abal.moe/Eris/docs/Message) object of the message that the command was run from, useful for interaction.
+- `this.message`: An Oceanic [`Message`](https://docs.oceanic.ws/dev/classes/Message.Message.html) object of the message that the command was run from, useful for interaction.
 - `this.args`: An array of text arguments passed to the command.
 - `this.content`: A string of the raw content of the command message, excluding the prefix and command name.
 - `this.reference`: An object that's useful if you ever decide to reply to a user inside the command.
 You can use [`Object.assign`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/assign) to combine your message content with this parameter.

 The options only available with application (slash and context menu) commands are listed below:

-- `this.interaction`: An Eris [`CommandInteraction`](https://abal.moe/Eris/docs/CommandInteraction) object of the incoming slash command data.
+- `this.interaction`: An Oceanic [`CommandInteraction`](https://docs.oceanic.ws/dev/classes/CommandInteraction.CommandInteraction.html) object of the incoming slash command data.
 - `this.optionsArray`: A raw array of command options.
 Should rarely be used.
 - `this.success`: A boolean value that causes the bot to respond with a normal message when `true`, or an "ephemeral" message (a message that's only visible to the person who ran the command) when `false`.